czoczo/dotman/README.md

 ## Considrations
 I understand some of you, especially those more security saavy, may not be happy with the `http://yourdomain.test | sh -` pattern.
 Therefore I would like to make it very clear that, unless you are doing a test on disposable VM or doing a test on localhost, you MUST NOT use this pattern without correctly configured TLS in front of Dotman.

+## Password protection
+Sometimes you might find yourself storing some sensitive data in configuration files, or not being too keen to share them publicly for any reason.
+For such cases, you can set 'secret' option.
+It will make Dotman ask for this secret when trying to access CLI.
+In fact, it will expect secret string to appear in header of any other HTTP request made to Dotman, thus protecting your configuration files from being viewed by unauthorized users.

 ## Reporting
 If you discover any security-related issues, please email [mr.czoczo@gmail.com] instead of using the issue tracker.